NEEJUSINGH/Google-Trends-Entertainment-Predictor/README.md

 - Collect and preprocess Google Trends data.
 - Engineer features that capture trend growth and patterns.
 - Experiment with ML models to classify and predict trend trajectories.
-- Deliver insights in a clear, actionable format.
+- Deliver insights in a clear, actionable format on Streamlit.

 ---